boyonglin/shared-calendar/API.md

 **Error Responses**:

-- `400`: Invalid request body
+- `400`: Invalid request body / Only Google calendar supported
 - `401`: Not authenticated
 - `404`: User not found
-- `501`: Provider not supported for event creation

 ---